Three former Pittsburgh Pirates players born on this date, plus a game of note from 1937.

 Shortly before the 1943 season started, Rikard was called to serve during WWII.
 He returned to baseball in 1946, spending the season with the Hollywood Stars of the Pacific Coast League.
 He hit .325 in 144 games for Hollywood, then rejoined the Pirates for the 1947 season.
 That year he played 109 games, hitting .287 with 50 walks, 53 runs scored and 32 RBIs.
 Rikard split his playing time between right field and center field, in what would turn out to be his last season in the majors.
 On January 27, 1948, he was released outright to Indianapolis, ending his time with the Pirates.
 He played five more years in the minors before he retired.
 His first season back in the minors was a big one.
 Rickard drove in 107 runs for Indianapolis, adding 85 walks and 99 runs scored.
 In each of the next three years, he played partial seasons with Indianapolis.
 In his final season of pro ball, he dropped down to a Class-C team and batted .353 with 54 extra-base hits in 131 games.
 His actual name was Culley, making him the only known Culley in the majors or minors.

 Dan Sullivan, catcher for the Pittsburgh Alleghenys on April 18, 1886.
-On Opening Day of the 1886 season, the Alleghenys and the St. Louis Browns played a doubleheader.
-Sullivan caught the opener, his first game with Pittsburgh.
+On Opening Day of the 1886 season, the Alleghenys and the St. Louis Browns played a morning-afternoon doubleheader.
+Sullivan caught the afternoon game, his first game with Pittsburgh.
 It would also be the last game he played with the team and the last of his Major League career.
 He actually played a Sunday exhibition game with the Alleghenys a week after his debut.
 Pittsburgh just got done losing three-of-four games to the Cincinnati Red Stockings, so the two teams played an exhibition game on the scheduled off-day, with 2,500 fans still showing up.
 Sullivan didn’t start, but he was forced into action when outfielder Tom Brown got injured in the fourth inning running out a ball that ended up going foul.
 Sullivan was released in early June without playing another game for the Alleghenys.
 He then played for Savannah of the Southern Association briefly in the minors that year, though his pro career ended before the season was over.
 He got married while in Pittsburgh and when Savannah started having financial trouble in early August, he left the team to return home.
 He said at the time that he didn’t care if he got blacklisted from baseball because he was done playing.
 His pro career ended at 29 years old and he passed away within seven years of his last game.
 His obituary said of his time after baseball “He came (back) to Pittsburgh and started a saloon business without success.
 Then he disappeared and was not heard from again until the notice of his death.”
 The saloon business actually belonged to his wife, who was widowed before she married Sullivan.

 On this date in 1937, the Pirates took on the Boston Braves (also referred to as the “Bees” during this period) at Braves Field.
 The managers that day were Pie Traynor (Pirates) and Bill McKechnie.
 Traynor was one of the greatest players in team history, while McKechnie was not only a former Pirates player, but at the time, he had led them to their last World Series title in 1925.
 Traynor wasn’t playing at that time and he never took the field in 1936, but he did play five more games later in that 1937 season before his Hall of Fame playing career officially ended.